michaelgiba/iq/README.md

 <h3 align="center">iq - a little tool for image manipulation</h3>

   <p align="center">
-    Inspired by `jq`, iq is an experimental tool for manipulating images.
+    Inspired by `jq`, iq is an experimental tool for manipulating images through expressions which transform pixels.
   </p>
 </div>